OpticStudio Workstation FAQ

 A: If you simply want the most processing power for a given price, and you don't need to optimize for a specific type of file / workload, then the Single CPU system is best suited for budgets of about $3,000 to $8,000.
 The Dual Xeon system starts around $8,000 and goes up from there.
 In the area where they overlap, you would want to take a hard look at whether your files or other programs you run will be better off with one or two physical CPUs.
 You may also need to consider the size of the computers and expansion capacity, depending on your overall needs.

 Q: What are the dimensions of these recommended systems?

 A: The Compact Single CPU workstation is roughly 12" tall, 14" deep, and 9" wide.
-The larger Full Tower Dual Xeon system is more than twice the overall volume, at about 22" tall, 22" deep, and 9" wide.
+The larger Full Tower Dual Xeon system is more than three times the overall volume, at about 22" tall, 22" deep, and 9" wide.
 More precise dimensions for both systems can be seen in the pictures below:

 Why Choose Puget Systems?